Tokyo farewells 'trustworthy' Tillerson, Seoul awaits seasoned Pompeo

 "We know him very well," Prime Minister Malcolm Turnbull told reporters.
 "He's a great friend of Australia.
 The transition will be absolutely seamless.
 Our relationship with the United States, as you know, is outstanding at so many levels from the president and myself, right through the military, intelligence, diplomacy and business."

-South Korea is the largest supplier of steel to the United States not to have secured an exemption from the tariffs and is facing pressure from Trump over the two countries' free-trade deal.

-"It is our joint understanding with the United States that strong cooperation be maintained through close communication between South Korea and the United States regardless of U.S. personnel changes as there are important issues, including the North Korea nuclear issue, the U.S.-South Korea alliance and trade matters," South Korea's Foreign Ministry said.

-(Additional reporting by Colin Packham in SYDNEY, Elaine Lies and Ayai Tomisawa in TOKYO, Josh Smith and Christine Kim in SEOUL, and Christian Shepherd in BEIJING; Writing by Lincoln Feast; Editing by Paul Tait)
+(Additional reporting by Colin Packham in SYDNEY, Elaine Lies in TOKYO, Josh Smith in SEOUL, and Christian Shepherd in BEIJING; Writing by Lincoln Feast; Editing by Paul Tait)